 Self Care is so important.
 Improving my mental health and mindfulness has become a huge priority to me, ever since getting diagnosed with C-PTSD.
 I’ve made a lot of discoveries about myself, including the realisation that I don’t have a visual imagination (and that most people do!).
-You can read all about my aphantasia here if you’re interested, and my self care journey here.
+You can read all about aphantasia if you’re interested, and my self care journey.

-I was blown away by the number of downloads it has had on my Gumroad account, and I really hope it helps some of you find some self care activities to do while you’re at home.
-So, I’m now sharing it on the blog!
+I was blown away by the number of downloads the self-care printable has had on my Gumroad account!
+So I’ve decided to share it on the blog too.
+I really hope it helps some of you find some self-care activities to do while you’re at home.

 Keep reading for 21 self care activities you can do right now…

 21 Self Care Activities To Do Right Now

 - Get Cosy in Bed With Candles Lit

 - Eat Some Fruit

 - Practice Gratitude

 - Draw Something!